-Eugene is a Chartered Accountant of MIA, a Fellow of Chartered Accountants Australia and New Zealand, as well as a Fellow of CPA Australia.
-He has an Advance Diploma in Corporate Finance from the ICAEW and holds a B. Comm. from the University of Melbourne.
+Eugene is a Chartered Accountant of MIA, a Fellow of Chartered Accountants Australia and New Zealand and a Fellow of CPA Australia.
+He has an Advance Diploma in Corporate Finance from the ICAEW and holds a Bachelor of Commerce from the University of Melbourne, Australia.